-Participants have one week (7 days, including weekends) to complete each module in this course starting on Monday of the new module.
-Due to the fast pace of a mini-term, this course takes approximately 5-7 hours per week to complete.
-The course will run for a total of 7 weeks plus the final exam.
+Participants have one week (7 days, including weekends) to complete most modules in this course starting on Monday of the new module.
+Due to the fast pace of this course, expect to spend at least six hours a week to complete.
+The course will run for a total of 8 weeks including the final exam.

 Begin working in your course on Day 1.
-You must start your course work no later than the first Thursday of the current module week to successfully complete the course.
-Any initial discussion posts are always due on Thursdays by midnight of the current module week.
+You must start your course work no later than Wednesday of the current module week to successfully complete the course.
+Any initial discussion posts are always due on Wednesdays by midnight of the current module week.
 The remaining assignments will be due the following Sunday by midnight.
 Please be sure to turn in your work on time to prevent being absent for the current module week.

 Your instructor recommends that you work in this course regularly and try to pace yourself, so you are not rushed at the last minute.
-At least all work for Modules 1 and 2 will be posted at the beginning of the course to allow time to adjust to the course, its policies and guidelines, and how the course is presented.
+At least all work for Modules 1 and 2 will be posted at the beginning of the course to allow time to adjust to the course; its policies and guidelines, and how the course is presented.